Macjutsu/pseudo/README.md

 ## Introduction

 P.S.E.U.D.O. (or just `pseudo`) is an open source script that provides administrators with a solution to enforce Platform SSO registration and/or Touch ID enablement.
-Deployed using a single script and a required [PPPC configuration profile](https://support.apple.com/guide/deployment/privacy-preferences-policy-control-payload-dep38df53c2a/web), `pseudo` leverages [swiftDialog](https://github.com/swiftDialog/swiftDialog) and the macOS System Event, System Event UI, and Accessibility frameworks to ensure that uers are registering with Platform SSO and/or enabling Touch ID.
+Deployed using a single script and a required [PPPC configuration profile](https://support.apple.com/guide/deployment/privacy-preferences-policy-control-payload-dep38df53c2a/web), `pseudo` leverages [swiftDialog](https://github.com/swiftDialog/swiftDialog) and the macOS System Event, System Event UI, and Accessibility frameworks to ensure that users are registering with Platform SSO and/or enabling Touch ID.

 ## Learn More